victaum1/crak_chess/README.md

 * Dependencies
 The code will be based in the 8.0.2 version of "ghc".

-* How the test will be made?
+* How the tests will be made?
 the unit tests will be made using the package "HUnit".
 In the future will be configured tests with "QuickCheck".